EGI-Federation/documentation/content/en/about/contributing/git.md

 ---
-title: "Using Git and GitHub"
+title: "Git and GitHub"
 description: "First steps with Git and GitHub"
 type: docs
-weight: 50
+weight: 10
 ---

 For collaboration purposes, it is best if you create a GitHub account and fork